Construction of Hierarchical Neural Architecture Search Spaces based on Context-free Grammars: More details on the proposed search strategy

 Note that unlike the commonly used crossover operation, which uses two parents, self-crossover has only one parent.
-In future work, we could also add a \textit{self-copy} operation that copies a subterm to another part of the algebraic term, explicitly regularizing diversity and thus potentially speeding up the search.
+Future works could also consider a \emph{self-copy} operation that copies a part of the function composition to another part of the (total) function composition of an architecture to explicitly regularizing diversity.